 So, if you’re this far in and you’re still unsure about what exactly a brand is, then let me explain.
 Your branding is more than just a logo.
-Your brand is your logo, yes, but the colours, name, tagline, slogan, identifying marks, stock imagery (or unique photography), graphic elements, wording, content, length of content, tone of voice, everything that is associated with your company wrapped up into a package.
+Your brand is your logo, yes, but the colors, name, tagline, slogan, identifying marks, stock imagery (or unique photography), graphic elements, wording, content, length of content, tone of voice, everything that is associated with your company wrapped up into a package.

 Finessing your brand messaging

 Brand messaging are the visuals and words, using in combination, to communicate what you do and who you are.
 Your web design, your content, the words you use in your URLs, even, all contribute to your messaging.
 Keep in mind that when designing your website and using good SEO practice, your website design should not distract from your messaging and your messaging should not overpower your design.
 Everything should be balanced and harmonious to establish both authority and recognition.
 Each element should work in conjunction to create a cohesive, well-rounded brand.

 Well, how do you create the best brand messaging?
 Your SEO agency can help.

 You want to consider what and how you want to explain what you do to the world.
 Do you want a fun, bold tone?
 Think Dollar Shave Club.
 Or do you want something more serious?
 Think IBM or Microsoft.
 Or do you want something a little out there?
 Think Woven Magazine or Rock Wechter.
 Every single one of these companies would fail if you clicked that link and had no idea whatsoever what those companies did within the first minute on their website.
 75% of web users judge a company’s brand and credibility based on their web design.